Characters of the Final Fantasy IV series: King Giott

 King Giott (ジオット王, Jiotto Ō), or King Giotto in the Japanese version, is the King of the Dwarves.
 Though the Enterprise gets caught in the crossfire between the Red Wings and Giott's tanks, the dwarves soon befriend Cecil and the rest of the party.
 King Giott provides much of the insight on the Dark Crystals of the Underworld.
 In all his kingdom, Giott's most prized treasure is his only child, his daughter Luca.
 After his wife's death, he gave his wife's necklace to Luca.
 The necklace is needed to open the Sealed Cavern, so Cecil and his party can stop Golbez from obtaining the final Dark Crystal.

 He is voiced by Takeshi Aono.

-A character who shares the same name as Giott appears in Final Fantasy XIV: Shadowbringers as a dwarven bounty hunter aiming to slay the sin eater Sophrosyne, who was created from the body of the one of the First's Warriors of Light, Lamitt.
+A character who shares the same name as Giott appears in Final Fantasy XIV: Shadowbringers as a dwarven bounty hunter aiming to slay the sin eater Sophrosyne, who was created from the body of one of the First's Warriors of Light, Lamitt.
 Unlike his original appearance, this incarnation of Giott is female.